jkbbinkowski/flask-ecommerce-backend/README.md

 ## CONFIGURATION
 The application consists of few configuration files.<br>
-Make sure to configure it well before getting started.<br>
+Make sure to configure it properly before getting started.<br>
-<b>All configuration files, are located in the "examples" folder.<br>
+<b>All examples of the configuration files, are located in the "examples" folder.<br>
 The location of all the files and folders shall be as is, without "examples" folder.</b><br>
-Below you will find description of each configuration file.<br>
 <b>Make sure that all the paths include slashes as provided in the examples file.</b><br>
+Below you will find description for each configuration file.<br>

 ### config.ini
 This file contains non-sensitive configuration for the application.
 Below you will find the description of each part of the configuration file.<br>
-Remove "example." header of the file.<br>
+Remove "example." header from the file.<br>
 | Name | Description |
 | ---- | ----------- |
 | APP | Basic configuration of the app used by Flask.
 Check flask configuration guidelines for non-binary values. |